stuttter/wp-datepicker-styling/README.md

-# jQuery UI Datepicker Styling for WordPress
+# jQuery UI Datepicker CSS for WordPress

 This is a CSS file you include with WordPress plugins or themes to make the jQuery UI Datepicker widget match WordPress's color schemes.
 It's goal is to make the jQuery UI Datepicker widget look as natural as possible inside of WordPress's dashboard.